Music Scholarships

 Nicolás takes conducting lessons with Dr. Peter Isaacson and has directed KU Chamber Players, KU Orchestra, KU Choir, and Berks Sinfonietta.
 Upcoming commitments include a performance of Faure's Requiem with KU Chamber Players and the Kutztown University Choir.
 He hopes to pursue a degree in Orchestral Conducting.

-Jennifer Rubio playing the violin
+Jennifer Rubio

-Jennifer Rubio comes from the Dominican Republic.
+Jennifer comes from the Dominican Republic.
 Jennifer started her violin lessons at the age of six with Maestro Rafael “Don Papín” González, and then later joined the National Youth Symphony Orchestra under the direction of Darwin Aquino, where she became concertmaster.
 Later, she joined Mercedes Ariza’s violin studio at the National Conservatory of Music.
 She has also played with the Orchestra of the Americas (YOA), with the Philharmonic of Autonomous University of Santo Domingo (UASD) as soloist and concertmaster.
 She is currently a Junior in Music Performance under the tutelage of Kurt Nikkanen at Kutztown University.
 Jennifer also is a published author and organizer.

-Douglas Wei playing the violin
+Douglas Wei

-Douglas Wei was born and raised near the suburbs of San Francisco and started playing violin at the age of 8.
+Douglas was born and raised near the suburbs of San Francisco and started playing violin at the age of 8.
 As a youth, he has studied with multiple violin instructors around the Bay Area,

 including Sarn Oliver, Second Violin Principal of the San Francisco Symphony as well as Davis